+Figure 7.
+Salient objects highlighted on observations in different domains and tasks.
+Blue regions represent high activations throughout the network.

 Conclusions

 This work presented a solution to the problem of complex, vision-based lane following in the Duckietown environment using reinforcement learning to train an end-to-end steering policy capable of simulation to real transfer learning.
 We found that the training is sensitive to problem formulation, for example to the representation of actions.
 We showed that by using domain randomization, a moderately detailed and accurate simulation is sufficient for training end-to-end lane following agents that operate in a real environment.
 The performance of these agents was evaluated by comparing some basic metrics in matching real and simulated scenarios.
 Agents were also successfully trained to perform collision avoidance in addition to lane following.
 Finally, salient object visualization was used to give an illustrative explanation of the inner workings of the policies, in both the real and simulated domains.